Our website uses cookies for statistical purposes.

 Liability of the parent company Limited liability

-Corporate tax rate 15%
+Corporate tax rate 20%

 Possibility of hiring local staff Yes

-What are the main characteristics of the subsidiary in Latvia?
+Main characteristics of the subsidiary in Latvia

 The subsidiary is a means of expanding a foreign business by creating an autonomous legal entity in the country where the company will establish its presence.
 Unlike the branch, which is fully dependent on the parent company, the Latvian subsidiary will be a separate business structure that is incorporated and registered as any other resident company.

-What are the steps for opening a subsidiary in Latvia in 2024?
+What are the steps for opening a subsidiary in Latvia in 2025?

-Below are the main steps for opening a subsidiary in Latvia in 2024:
+Below are the main steps for opening a subsidiary in Latvia in 2025:

-1. choose a company name: the name must be unique and it can contain only Latin or Latvian letters.
+1. choose a company name: the name must be unique and it can contain only Latin or Latvian letters;

-2. incorporation documents: the SIA must have its Articles of Association and the Memorandum of Association drafted.
+2. incorporation documents: the SIA must have its Articles of Association and the Memorandum of Association drafted;

-3. minimum capital: it is necessary to deposit the minimum share capital for the new SIA into a bank account opened for the company.
+3. minimum capital: it is necessary to deposit the minimum share capital for the new SIA into a bank account opened for the company;

 4. register the business: once all the documents are complete, the SIA is registered with the Commercial Register.
 Registered companies are promulgated through a public announcement.
-Registration fees apply.
+Registration fees apply;

 5. register for tax purposes: additional registration for VAT purposes may be needed according to the commercial activities of the company.

-Subsidiaries operating in selected business fields in Latvia in 2024 will need to obtain additional special permits and licenses, which means that an additional step will be needed.
+Subsidiaries operating in selected business fields in Latvia in 2025 will need to obtain additional special permits and licenses, which means that an additional step will be needed.
 The procedure of company incorporation in Latvia seems simple, but it is recommended to get in touch with a company formation specialist to get things done quickly.
 If you are planning to open a company in Latvia, please discuss it with our local representatives.

-Obligations for subsidiaries in Latvia
+Legal and licensing requirements for subsidiaries in Latvia

 Corporate tax for subsidiaries in Latvia